-43. Register of hiring of electrical plants and equipments
+21. Register of hiring of electrical plants and equipments

 Machinery, tools and plants may also with sanction of the competent authority be let out on hire to consumer, licensees, contractors, local bodies and private persons.
 The hiring charges in such cases which arise only occasionally are calculated as per para 4.16 of PWD code.
-Where there are such cases it should be ensured in audit that
+Where there are such cases it should be ensured inn audit that

-- i. the equipment are let out after proper verification of the credentials of the parties and their financial position. - ii. adequate security (equivalent to book value) is realized. - iii. an agreement is entered into and - iv. rent is regularly realized.
+- a) the equipment are let out after proper verification of the credentials of the parties and their financial position. - b) adequate security (equivalent to book value) is realized. - c) an agreement is entered into and - d) rent is regularly realized.

-44. Acquisition of land
+22. Acquisition of land

-For execution of works in the Company land has to be acquired and payments made to the owner of the land.
+For execution of works in the corporation land has to be acquired and payments made to the owner of the land.
 The detailed procedure for acquiring land and payments is laid down in the Land Acquisition Act, 1894.
 The land acquisition proceedings pass through the following three stages:

-- i. issuing a notification for acquiring land either before or after taking possession of land; - ii. determination of the amount of compensation payable by the Land Acquisition Officer; - iii. payment of compensation to land owners after the award is announced by the Land Acquisition Officer.
+- a) issuing a notification for acquiring land either before or after taking possession of land; - b) determination of the amount of compensation payable by the Land Acquisition Officer; - c) payment of compensation to land owners after the award is announced by the Land Acquisition Officer.